-First, don’t make use of your employer’s or work’s computer, internet and email to communicate with your lawyers.
+First, don’t use your employer’s or work’s computer, internet, and email to communicate with your lawyers.
 Information shared through these media is usually not private because it can be readily accessed by your employer or anybody else with access.

-Second, keep social security numbers, financial details including income tax returns, credit card statements and documents used to apply for loans, away from public eyes.
+Second, keep social security numbers, financial details, including income tax returns, credit card statements, and documents used to apply for loans, away from public eyes.
 If you need to provide details of these numbers, the last four digits are enough.
-Your lawyer can help you redact these private details, which includes your driver licence number.
+Your lawyer can help you redact these private details, which include your driver’s license number.

-Finally, if you feel that there is information that needs to be kept out of public record, then get the document sealed with the help of your attorney.
+Finally, if you feel that information needs to be kept out of the public record, get the document sealed with your attorney’s help.
 To do this, a motion is filed before the judge.
-This official request gives you – and your attorney – the opportunity to convince the court that this private information is highly sensitive and there are dangers in the public having this information.
+This official request gives you – and your attorney – the opportunity to convince the court that this private information is highly sensitive, and there are dangers in the public having this information.

 If the court finds a part of a whole court file eligible to be sealed, then only that part will be kept from public records.
 In some cases, whole documents and files are sealed.